asizemore/TDA_tutorials/README.md

 The recently developed field of Topological Data Analysis (TDA) provides multiple computational methods that can be used to understand complex systems.
 These techniques include Mapper, persistent homology, path signatures, and sheaf theory.
 The goal of this repository is to offer an introduction to these ideas by way of a simple example.
 All notebooks use a Julia kernel, but a few include calls to Python packages.

-Please contact <annsize@seas.upenn.edu> for questions.
+Please contact annsize at seas dot upenn dot edu for questions.

 ## Persistent Homology